 Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a urethral suspension, your doctor will review a list of possible complications, which may include: BleedingInfectionReactions to anesthesiaInability to urinateContinued incontinence or recurrence of the problemDamage to other nearby organs or blood vesselsPain, such as during sexual intercourse
+If you are planning to have a bladder suspension, your doctor will review a list of possible complications, which may include: BleedingInfectionReactions to anesthesiaInability to urinateContinued incontinence or recurrence of the problemDamage to other nearby organs or blood vesselsPain, such as during sexual intercourse

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as: SmokingDrinkingChronic disease such as diabetes or obesity

 You may be given antibiotics just before your surgery.

 A series of tests will be done to determine the cause of incontinence.
 Surgery is only considered after other nonsurgical treatments have been tried.
 The results from the tests may also be used to prepare for surgery.

 Leading up to surgery: Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to 1 week before the procedure.Arrange for a ride home from the hospital.Do not eat or drink anything after midnight the night before.

 The choice of anesthesia will depend on the doctor, your specific procedure, your medical history, and your preferences.
 You may receive one of the following: Spinal anesthesia—to numb your lower body but you will be awake.